-1 Accounting policies
+Accounting policies

-Gosport Ferry Limited (the "Company") is a company limited by shares and incorporated and domiciled in the UK.
+Gosport Ferry Limited (the "Company") is a company limited by shares and incorporated and domiciled in England, UK.
+The registered number is 02254382 and the registered address is South Street, Gosport, Hampshire, PO12 1EP.

 These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
-The amendments to FRS 101 (2014/15 Cycle) issued in July 2016 and effective immediately have been applied.
+The amendments to FRS 101 (2014/15 Cycle) issued in July 2017 and effective immediately have been applied.